 Yes, the application and appeals take quite a bit of time.
 Thankfully, the waiting time has been shortened over the past few years now that the SSA has switched to electronic case administration.
 In short, everything - from filing your initial application to the submission of medical records at the hearing level - is handled electronically over the internet.
 The difference between how I handled cases 10 years ago versus now is 100 times more efficient.

 By now you probably know that a lawyer is always necessary once you get to the hearing level, and before that even.
 I help many people with their initial applications, seeing the process through from beginning to end.
 Other times people retain me once their case is at the hearing office.
 Every person is different and I respect that.

-Whenever it is you choose to enlist my help, I will guide and advise you through the complicated procedural and substantive rules involved in a diability case, of which there are many.
+Whenever it is you choose to enlist my help, I will guide and advise you through the complicated procedural and substantive rules involved in a disability case, of which there are many.
 Over the years I have seen just about every kind of issue that can arise.
 Many times I have spotted issues that, unbeknownst to the client, could have proven catastrophic to their claim.
-Each case is different and there are never any guarantees, although I guarantee to each of my clients the highest degree of workmanship and service.
+Each case is different and there are never any guarantees, although I guarantee to each of my clients the highest degree of counsel and service.

 Do you have questions about my services?

 Contact David K. Lee at (317) 870-0032 or via our contact form.